SyotaSato/Public/README.md

-# Public
+# About
-This repository is for testing.
+This repository is for learnig Python.
-Test push.